-True 4K-equipment generally uses the newer HDMI 2.0 version, which features UHD resolution at 60 Hz and a bandwidth of 14.4 Gbps.
+The most used HDMI-version, version 2.0, features UHD resolution at 60 Hz and a bandwidth of 14.4 Gbps.
 In other words, it is more important to look at the version number (on both the source and the display) than to compare DisplayPort with HDMI.

 Meanwhile, HDMI 2.1 has been launched, supporting 4K at 120 Hz or 8K at 60 Hz.
 Although not common, this standard is already used in some top-end models.
 DisplayPort 2.0, boasting 10,240 x 4320 resolution and a whopping 77.4 Gbps bandwidth is available as well, but today no models on the market use this standard.